louthy/csharp-monad/README.md

 ```
 ## Option monad

 If you're thinking of returning null, don't.
 Use `Option<T>`.
 It works a bit like `Nullable<T>` but it works with reference types too and implements the monad bind function.
-The bind is cancelled as soon as `Option<T>.Nothing` is returned by any method.
-Also known as the `Maybe` monad.
+The bind is cancelled as soon as `Option<T>.Nothing` is returned by any method.  `Option` is known as the `Maybe` monad.
 ```C#
         result = from o in MaybeGetAnInt()
                  from o2 in Option<int>.Nothing